HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 );

-This query selects the trip distance and fare amount columns from the taxi_dataset_refined table, filtered by the specified date range.
+This query selects the trip_distance, fare_amount, and passenger_count columns from the taxi_dataset_refined table, filtered by the specified date range.
 The results are randomly ordered and limited to 1000 rows.
+In the visualization settings, you would then map passenger_count to the bubble size dimension.

 Retrieving 1000 randomly sampled taxi trip distances and fare amounts within a specified date range